 §558.241.
 Management.

 (a) Agency policies.
 The license holder is responsible for the conduct of the agency and for the adoption, implementation, enforcement, and monitoring of adherence to the written policies required throughout this chapter.
-The license holder is also responsible for ensuring that the policies comply with the statute and the applicable provisions of this chapter and are administered to provide safe, professional, quality health care.
+The license holder is also responsible for ensuring that the policies comply with the Statute and the applicable provisions of this chapter and are administered to provide safe, professional, quality health care.

 (b) Criminal conviction.
-The persons described in §97.11(g) of this chapter (relating to Criteria and Eligibility for Licensing) must not have been convicted of an offense described in Chapter 99 of this title (relating to Criminal Convictions Barring Facility Licensure), during the time frames described in that chapter.
+The persons described in §558.11(g) of this chapter (relating to Criteria and Eligibility for Licensing) must not have been convicted of an offense described in §560.2 of this title (relating to Criminal Convictions Barring Licensure), during the time frames described in that chapter.

 (c) Documentation.
-The license holder must ensure that all documents submitted to DADS or maintained by the agency pursuant to this chapter are accurate and do not misrepresent or conceal a material fact.
+The license holder must ensure that all documents submitted to HHSC, or maintained by the agency pursuant to this chapter, are accurate and do not misrepresent or conceal a material fact.

 (d) Compliance with enforcement orders.
-The license holder must comply with an order of the DADS commissioner or other enforcement orders that may be imposed on the agency in accordance with the statute and this chapter.
+The license holder must comply with an order of the HHSC executive commissioner or other enforcement orders that may be imposed on the agency in accordance with the Statute and this chapter.

 §558.242.
 Organizational Structure and Lines of Authority.